Pawsitive Pooches

 4. If an owner agrees to surrender the dog, act immediately and have a preprinted contract in hand.
 Something as simple as X owner name, agrees to surrender X dog breed and name, to X your name.
 An example relinquishment form for download is available to the left.
 Have them sign and date.
 Keep the copy for proof of relinquishment.

-6. Finding the right match for your new rescued pup is critical.
+7. Finding the right match for your new rescued pup is critical.
 The goal is to find a loving home whose lifestyle and family members match the dogs personality, energy level, and age.
 Spread the word!
 Make a catchy bio with a cute picture and send out to everyone you know.
 Cross posting via email is a great way to spread the word.
 Another place some use but should NOT is an ad on Craigslist; however WARNING!!!!!!!!!!
 Please DO NOT use Craigslist.
-You must be very, very experienced at weeding out the bad preditors so this method is NOT recommended.
+You must be very, very experienced at weeding out the bad predators so this method is NOT recommended.
 Many people out there pose as the perfect home but are actually dog bunchers who sell dogs to laboratories or dog flippers that resell for profit.
 Others use as bait dogs or worse.
 Posting flyers at your local coffee shops or boutiques works well.
 But the best way toto find a good home is to circulate with friends or friends and relatives.
 NEVER GIVE A DOG AWAY FOR FREE.

-7. Pre-screening is vital.
+8. Pre-screening is vital.
 Interviewing the potential adopter is important and the way you ask the questions is just as important.
 Use the Sample Agreement Form (to the left) as a guideline to help with your interview questions.
 A great question and the way it should be presented is, "Are you looking for an indoor dog or an outdoor dog?"
 If you say "Your dog is going to be an inside dog, RIGHT?" they will most likely agree even though they are planning to keep the rescue pooch outdoors all the time.
 Learning how to ask questions without giving away the correct answer is a good thing to learn.

-10. Make sure the dog stays in the home!
+11.Make sure the dog stays in the home!
 Always leave your phone number with the new family.
 Let them know that you are available day or night, 24/7 if they need any help with anything.
-Remind them to keep the ID tags (yours and theirs) on the dog at all times.
+Remind them to keep the ID tags on the dog at all times.
 Many dogs run away once placed in a new home, because they are confused about where they belong.
 Call the family the next day to see how things are going.
+Acclimation periods can be rough and providing the new home with support and tips can help keep that new dog or cat in the home versus being returned.
 Send the dog home with the "Letter to My New Companion" available on this page for download.

-Schedule a follow up visit!
+12. Schedule a follow up visit!
 Once an adoption is completed and the new pooch is in their loving home, remind the new family that you will plan to visit in a week or so to help with any issues they need help with.
 That should be included in the contract as well.

 “Humanity's true moral test, its fundamental test…consists of its attitude towards those who are at its mercy: animals.”